intellij-v/docs/src/topics/Code-analysis.md

 Inspections detect and help to correct anomalous code before you compile it.
 This includes various problems like potential bugs, spelling problems, or overall code structure issues.

+> Note that not many inspections have been implemented at the moment due to lack of time,
+> inspections will be added in the course of further development.
+> {type=note}

 By default, most of the V inspections work on-the-fly and provide quick-fixes to be applied right away.
 Find a few examples below:

 - Naming conventions: